rxinn21/rxinn21/README.md

 Hello everyone!
 Welcome to my GitHub Profile.
 I'm Rain, a Sophmore at UT San Antonio majoring in Computer Science with the intent of concentrating in Cyber Operations.
 I am a creative person who loves inventing and revolutionizing new ideas.
 I love to look into my community's needs and solve problems that will ease people's day-to-day lives.
 When I'm not making a hot Caramel Macchiato, I am deep into the world of technology; keeping up with new AI tools, brainstorming ideas, or writing simple code.
 I love to do it all! ☺️

 ### Coding Journey 👩🏻‍💻
 I was introduced to technology at a very young age and have been in love with it ever since.
 I started with Python, but fell in love with Object-Oriented languages such as Java.
 Recently, I have been coding more in C, and I'm eager to learn C++ in the future.
 The current project I'm working on, Starbucks App Redesign, is an idea that came to fruition through my daily experience with customers.
-It has been an eye-opening journey, and I'm looking forward to expanding the project as I gain new skills throughout my journey.
+It has been an eye-opening journey, and I'm looking forward to expanding the project as I gain new skills throughout my career.

 ## Tech Skills and Interests 💻
 - **Languages:** Java (Core), C (Learning), JavaScript/React (Interested)